-During an evacuation the designated fire routes should be used which will signpost evacuees to an emergency fire exit door.
-They should then move to either a relative place of safety or preferably to a total place of safety.
+During an evacuation, please use the designated fire routes.
+These will signpost you to an emergency fire exit door.
+You should then move to either a relative place of safety or – preferably – to a total place of safety.

 Relative place of safety – horizontal evacuation to an adjoining building or designated refuge

 Total place of safety − assembly point away from buildings

 Please be aware that there may be occasions when evacuating into the open air is not in your best interests.
 In this instance you may hear the invacuation alarm after the evacuation alarm has been sounded.
 You should follow the evacuation procedure once the evacuation alarm has been heard, but if you subsequently hear the invacuation alarm then you should proceed to the nearest building rather than going directly to the assembly point.

 Any visitors must be escorted out of the building by their hosts.

 Fire Wardens will be available to assist with evacuation but it is important that evacuees leave quickly and calmly.
 The wardens will then sweep the building to ensure it is clear and First Responders will manage the evacuation with the fire wardens until the point at which they need to escalate it to a senior manager.

 Once a fire alarm has been activated, no-one should re-enter the building until they are told it is safe to do so by either the First Responder or Evacuation Controller (Senior Manager) in charge of the evacuation process for that specific building.